The Bloomberg School awards several competitive, merit and need-based scholarships to accepted students who are pursuing

 If you are in the process of applying, keep in mind that your department/program will review your application for departmental funding eligibility.
 All of the materials you submit with your online application are important for the scholarship review process – especially personal statements, academic records and letters of recommendation.

 Typically, no additional forms need to be submitted; however, there is an exception for the Bloomberg Fellows Program and our need-based scholarship programs.
 Please see below for more information.

 BLOOMBERG FELLOWS PROGRAM

-The Bloomberg American Health Initiative is a major effort to make progress on five major challenges facing health in the United States: addiction and overdose, environmental challenges, obesity and the food system, risks to adolescent health, and violence.
-For the 2017-2018 year, this initiative will make available a limited number of scholarships for the Bloomberg Fellows Program.
-This number is expected to grow over time to reach 50 within several years.
+The Bloomberg Fellows Program is a groundbreaking initiative to provide world-class public health training to individuals engaged with organizations tackling critical challenges facing the United States.
+Fellows receive a full scholarship to earn an MPH or DrPH degree from the Johns Hopkins Bloomberg School of Public Health.
+The program is looking for individuals working in one of five focus areas: addiction and overdose, environmental challenges, obesity and the food system, risks to adolescent health, and violence.
 The Bloomberg Fellows Program is designed for individuals who are currently working with U.S. organizations on the front lines of one of these five challenges.
 You will need to complete a separate application process to be considered for the Bloomberg Fellows Program.

 MASTER’S TUITION SCHOLARSHIP

 Some departments offer a Master’s Tuition Scholarship (MTS) to students in good academic standing pursuing their second year of study in a two-year master’s program.
 The scholarship provides a 75% tuition discount in the second year.
 Contact your program of interest for information regarding MTS eligibility.